baranius/godiator/README.md

 [Handlers](#handler) are the main objects that runs your business logic.

-Creating a handler in godiatr requires a method named as **Handle**.
+A handler is a struct that contains **Handle** method.

-**Handle** method should get a request objects and return a tuple of response and error objects
+**Handle** method should get a request object and return a tuple of response object and error.

 ```go
 type (